 In your final year, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation.
 This will give you the chance to further develop vital employability skills in areas of research, time management and critical thinking.

 BSc Accounting and Management is taught at Essex Business School.
-More than two-thirds of our research is rated “world-leading” or “internationally excellent”, placing us 25th in the UK for research quality (The Times and Sunday Times Good University Guide 2019).
 We are an internationally diverse school, committed to sustainable and ethical business practices.